 - Be a role model for ethical leadership through promotion of our values and ethical standards.
-Show by behaviour what it means to act with integrity. - Communicate the requirements in the Code and give advice on its interpretation and application. - Facilitate a working environment free from harassment, bullying and discrimination. - Create an environment where people feel comfortable speaking up and asking questions without the risk of retaliation. - Be consistent when enforcing our standards and holding people accountable for their behaviour at work. - Make sure your team members participate in required ethics and compliance training.
+Show by behaviour what it means to act with integrity. - Communicate the requirements in the Code, give advice on its interpretation and application, and follow up concerns raised. - Facilitate a working environment free from harassment, bullying and discrimination. - Create an environment where people feel comfortable speaking up and asking questions without the risk of retaliation. - Be consistent when enforcing our standards and holding people accountable for their behaviour at work. - Make sure your team members participate in required ethics and compliance training.